tatyana-ilieva/NeuroStake/README.md

 ## **🚀 A Market for the Mind**

 Today, **research institutions are the largest EEG data collectors**.
-Their datasets hold the **key to neurology, cognitive science, and AI**, but a fundamental problem remains:
+Their datasets hold the **key to neurology, cognitive science, and AI

-> **There is no way to verify that an AI model was trained on the correct EEG dataset.**
+**But an important problem is, **many researchers and AI companies want to access these data.**

-🔹 **NeuroStake changes this.** Instead of selling EEG data directly, institutions **register and stake** their datasets on-chain, proving authenticity while keeping the **raw data private**.
+🔹 **NeuroStake changes this.** Instead of selling EEG data directly, institutions **register and stake** their datasets on-chain.

 🔹 **AI companies, researchers, and individuals can purchase access**, but instead of downloading the data, they **submit AI models remotely**.
 The institution runs the computation **locally** and returns only the results—verified with **Zero-Knowledge Proofs (ZKPs)** to prove that the analysis was performed on the correct, unaltered EEG data.